orlof/dcpu-admiral/README.md

  - Functions: hwn(), hwq() and hwi() for low level hardware access

 <h6>Next in development</h6>
- - Github issue tracker contains a list of development items, but development is not currently active.
+ - Github issue tracker contains a list of development items.

 --

-<h4>Special Thanks</h4>
+<h5 id="1.3">Special Thanks</h5>

 Following sources were proven to be invaluable sources for information:
  - Let's Build a Compiler, by Jack Crenshaw: http://compilers.iecc.com/crenshaw/